egirna/icapeg/README.md

 Open Source multi-vendor ICAP server

 Scan files requested via a proxy server using ICAPeg ICAP server, ICAPeg is an ICAP server connecting web proxies with API based scanning services and more soon!.
-ICAPeg currently supports [VirusTotal](https://www.virustotal.com/gui/home/upload),[VMRAY](https://www.vmray.com/) , [MetaDefender](https://metadefender.opswat.com/?lang=en) & [Clamav](https://www.clamav.net/)  for scanning the files following the ICAP protocol.
+ICAPeg currently supports [Glasswall]() , [VirusTotal](https://www.virustotal.com/gui/home/upload),[VMRAY](https://www.vmray.com/) , [MetaDefender](https://metadefender.opswat.com/?lang=en) & [Clamav](https://www.clamav.net/)  for scanning the files following the ICAP protocol.
 If you don't know about the ICAP protocol, here is a bit about it:

 ## What is ICAP?